-References Copyright © 2022 by Martha Lally and Suzanne Valentine-French is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.
-VII Emerging and Early Adulthood Historically, early adulthood spanned from approximately age eighteen (the end of adolescence) until between forty and forty-five (beginning of middle adulthood).
-More recently, developmentalists have divided this age period into two separate stages: emerging adulthood and early adulthood.
-Although these age periods differ in their physical, cognitive, and social development, overall the age period from eighteen to forty-five is a time of peak physical capabilities and the emergence of more mature cognitive development, financial independence, and intimate relationships.
-107 Emerging Adulthood Martha Lally; Suzanne Valentine-French; and Dinesh Ramoo Learning Objectives - Explain emerging adulthood - Explain how emerging adulthood differs from adolescence and adulthood - Describe cultural variations of emerging adulthood - Identify the markers of adulthood - Identify where emerging and early adults currently live Emerging adulthood is the period between the late teens and early twenties (ages eighteen to twenty-five, although some researchers have included up to age twenty-nine in the definition) (Society for the Study of Emerging Adulthood, 2016).
+Historically, early adulthood spanned from approximately 18 (the end of adolescence) until 40 to 45 (beginning of middle adulthood).
+More recently, developmentalists have divided this age period into two separate stages: Emerging adulthood followed by early adulthood.
+Although these age periods differ in their physical, cognitive, and social development, overall the age period from 18 to 45 is a time of peak physical capabilities and the emergence of more mature cognitive development, financial independence, and intimate relationships.

+107. Emerging Adulthood

+- Explain emerging adulthood - Explain how emerging adulthood differs from adolescence and adulthood - Describe cultural variations of emerging adulthood - Identify the markers of adulthood - Identify where emerging and early adults currently live

+Emerging adulthood is the period between the late teens and early twenties; ages 18-25, although some researchers have included up to age 29 in the definition (Society for the Study of Emerging Adulthood, 2016).
 Jeffrey Arnett (2000) argues that emerging adulthood is neither adolescence nor is it young adulthood.
 Individuals in this age period have left behind the relative dependency of childhood and adolescence, but have not yet taken on the responsibilities of adulthood.
 "Emerging adulthood is a time of life when many different directions remain possible, when little about the future is decided for certain, when the scope of independent exploration of life's possibilities is greater for most people than it will be at any other period of the life course" (Arnett, 2000, p.
 469).